bestyuan2022/bestyuan2022.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Economics PhD Student at MIT and an NSF Graduate Research Fellow.
-My interests are in labor and behavioral economics.
-I graduated from Brown University with a B.S. in Applied Mathematics-Economics in 2020.
-After graduation, I worked at Morgan Stanley and then as a Predoctoral Fellow at Harvard Business School.

-You can reach me at <font color="#187ede">jhgilman@mit.edu</font>.
-Here is my [CV](/files/cv.pdf).
+I am a PhD student at Carnegie Mellon University.
+I work mainly on topics in labor economics, public economics, and industrial organization, using empirical evidence and economic theory.